decyphertek-io/decyphertek/docs/Beekeeper-Studio.md

 Beekeeper Studio
 =====

 BeeKeeper Studio is an open source SQL editor and database manager with an easy to use gui.

-Install:
+Install
 --------

      $ wget --quiet -O - https://deb.beekeeperstudio.io/beekeeper.key | sudo apt-key add -